 Description: The primary emotion of children with Neurologically Disorganized attachment is anxiety that is chaotic.
 This leads to highly disordered thinking that is illogical and at times hard to follow.
 Speech can be erratic with odd arrangements of words and sentences, although the child does not recognize the unusual patterns.

 With this diagnosis, there is some neurological impairment present.
 Attachment difficulties are viewed as secondary to the neurological factor rather than the primary, making it different from the first 3 disorders.
-Children with this diagnosis are susceptible to dysregulation on multiple levels.
+Children with this diagnosis are susceptible to disregulation on multiple levels.

 Some of the common reasons for a Neurologically Disorganized Attachment Disorder: